Latin America & The Caribbean

-With Episcopal Relief & Development’s support, the Episcopal Anglican Church is providing essential assistance to marginalized groups in response to COVID-19.
-Colombians are only allowed to leave their homes for food and medical supplies and one hour of exercise per day.
-This shutdown has particularly impacted the elderly and informal gig workers who make up 40-60% of the population.
+The Episcopal Anglican Church is providing essential assistance to marginalized groups in response to COVID-19.
+The government restrictions and shutdowns have particularly impacted the elderly and informal gig workers who make up 40-60% of the population.
 The Church has transformed St. Paul’s Cathedral and Church of the Divine Savior, both in Bogotá, into distribution centers where food, personal protective equipment (PPE) and other medical supplies can be distributed to groups who have been impacted by the national shutdowns and resulting loss of income.

-Additionally, Interfaith Rainforest Initiative (IRI), in partnership with Episcopal Relief & Development, is providing emergency assistance to indigenous communities.
+Additionally, Interfaith Rainforest Initiative (IRI), is providing emergency assistance to indigenous communities.
 Many of these communities have been particularly hard-hit by COVID-19 infections and lack access to medical care.
 IRI is distributing non-perishable food items and hygiene kits of soap, cleaning alcohol, toothpaste and antibacterial hand gel to over 500 men and women.

 In addition to the COVID-19 pandemic and associated economic shutdowns, the Dominican Republic has also experienced devestating hurricanes and flooding this fall.
 In response, the Episcopal Diocese of the Dominican Republic is distributing food, face masks, and pastoral and emotional support to 2,800 people who have been impacted.
 This assistance particularly targets vulnerable groups such as the elderly, children, pregnant women and people in situations of conflict or violence.